LukeHong/Advanced-line-detect/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I try to optimize my result in changing the threshold of binary, the position of `src` and `dst` in `warp()`, and the porcess in fitting the lines.

+At first I also used both of magnitude of gradient and direction of gradient in threshold binary, but I found that didn't doing well in result.
+I removed it then used only gradient of x axis and more channel from other color space suggested by mentor.

-I got a good enough result in most part in video, but in some place like concrete gound, shadow of tree, or a car too close the line will fail the pipeline.
+Then I got a good result in most part in video.